LUI5DA/Proyecto_Redes_Terraform/ActiveDirectoryService/README.md

 - `ARM_CLIENT_SECRET`
 - `ARM_SUBSCRIPTION_ID`
 - `ARM_TENANT_ID`
-- (Luego agregar las de cloudfare y usuario administrador del AD)
+- `VM_ADMIN_USER`
+- `VM_ADMIN_PASSWORD`

-These are required for Terraform to authenticate with Azure.
+These are required for Terraform to authenticate with Azure and then for Ansible to connect to the VM to configure it.

-### 3️⃣ Push Changes or Trigger the Workflow
+### 3️⃣ Trigger the Workflow

-- Any push to `main` (or a pull request) will automatically trigger the pipeline.
+- When you go to the **Actions** section and run this workflow.
 - The workflow will:
   1. Checkout your code.
   2. Set up Terraform and authenticate with Azure.
   3. Run `terraform init`, `plan`, and `apply` to provision the infrastructure.
   4. Extract the public IP and credentials from Azure.
-  5. Run the Ansible playbooks to configure the VM and deploy Active Directory.
+  5. Run an Ansible playbook to configure the VM and deploy Active Directory.
+  6. Run an Ansible playbook to add users to the Active Directory.
-  6. Optionally, run checks/tests and clean up if required.
+  7. Optionally, run checks/tests and clean up if required.

 You can monitor the workflow progress and logs under the **Actions** tab on GitHub.